Washington Waterfalls (USA)

 .
 While it's known for a legendary alternative rock scene, there's enough Nature out here within a reasonable day trip from the metropolitan Seattle area to really balance out those more well-known city attractions.
 In fact, it's this ability to quickly get out into Nature that really attracted us to the sights here, and we tend to seek them out whenever we make trips to the state (usually to see family and friends).

-That said, the state has got a notoriously wet climate as well as favorable geology for waterfalls thanks to its volcanoes.
-What was surprising to us was that we managed to find other Washington Waterfalls spread throughout the state in more drier climates thereby defying the reputation for rain that earned its nickname as the "Evergreen State" and Seattle as the "Emerald City".
+Now while the wet climate and abundance of waterfalls in the state are well documented, what was surprising to us was that we managed to find other Washington Waterfalls spread throughout the state in more drier climates.
+Such realizations defied the reputation for rain that earned its nickname as the "Evergreen State" with Seattle as the "Emerald City".

 As you can see from the map at the top of this page, there was definitely no shortage of waterfalls that we were able to survey.
 So in order to make our listing more manageable, we've broken the state up into the following subregions - Eastern Washington